 Lost in Space is based on the 1965 series of the same name and once again follows the Robinson family on their space travels.
-So far, Netflix has released just one season, but Season 2 is coming, so there will be more of the show to enjoy in the near future.
+So far, Netflix has released two seasons, with the last and final season premiering on Netflix sometime in 2021, according to Variety.

 Cupcake And Dino: General Services